Daily Bulletin

 * * * * * * * * * * * * * *

 And finally, our Cardinal Question of the Day . . .
-What is one thing you will never do again?
+Are you a glass half full or glass half empty type of person?

 monday